jonarranzATscl/SCL_SMBSummit19_HACKATON/README.md

 ## Blockchain - Storing sensor readouts on a blockchain

 For this functionality, we used the [Blockchain](https://github.com/B1SA/hackathon/tree/master/Blockchain) building block directly.
 Following the step by step [tutorial](https://blogs.sap.com/2018/08/03/step-by-step-process-to-create-your-first-blockchain-project-hello-world/), we managed to have our blockchain up and running in less than 10 minutes.
-This tutorial creates a really simple chain: a key-value store, but that was all we needed!
+This tutorial creates a really simple chain, a key-value store, but that was all we needed!
 Fortunately, it has a swagger interface for testing the recently created rest services for interacting with the bloickchain, so we focused our attention on the POST method, for writing new values to the blockchain.

 ![HyperLedger POST](/Screenshots/SCP_HyperLedger_Swagger.JPG?raw=true "HyperLedger POST")

-We now had a REST service for writing values on our blockchain, so we had to send the message from Node-RED.
+Consequently, we got a REST service for writing values on our blockchain, so we had to send the message from Node-RED.
 That's an easy task!
 We made a little sub-flow for this particular endeavour:

 ![HyperLedger Flow](/Screenshots/Flow_02__HYPERLEDGER.JPG?raw=true "HyperLedger Flow")